Neil MacKenzie: Notts County

-Non-league
+Non-League

 Facing a possible move to Burton Albion, he instead rejoined former club Mansfield Town on non-contract terms.
 He went on to play seven games before departing before the end of the season.

 In June 2009, he moved on to Conference National club Tamworth, where he established himself as one of the fittest players at the club, despite his age.
-He made 27 league appearances in 2009–10, helping the "Lambs" to secure their status in the top-flight of English non-league football.
-Playing 25 games of the 2010–11 campaign, he left Tamworth in March 2011, only to return to the club the following month, in order to help out caretaker-manager Dale Belford.
+He made 27 league appearances in 2009–10, helping the "Lambs" to secure their status in the top-flight of English non-League football.
+Playing 25 games of the 2010–11 campaign, he left Tamworth in March 2011, only to return to the club the following month, to help out caretaker manager Dale Belford.
 He made an appearance for the club as a second-half substitute in a 4–2 defeat at Wrexham.
 Five days later he played a cameo role in the club's vital 2–1 win over Forest Green Rovers in the last game of the season.
-The match was a relegation dogfight and could have sent either club down, however the result meant that both club's survived, with Southport instead facing the drop (Southport were later reprieved following the expulsion of Rushden & Diamonds).
+The match was a relegation dogfight and could have sent either club down; however, the result meant that both clubs survived, with Southport instead facing the drop (Southport were later reprieved following the expulsion of Rushden & Diamonds).

 In July 2011, he signed with St Neots Town of the Southern League's Division One Central.
 However, in December 2011, he decided to take a short break from football, before deciding on his future.
 He then joined Evesham United of the Southern League.
-The club suffered relegation out of the Premier Division in 2011–12.
+The club suffered relegation from the Premier Division in 2011–12.
 The "Robins" posted a 14th-place finish in the Division One South & West in the 2012–13 campaign.
-He joined Halesowen Town of the Northern Premier League Division One South in the 2013–14 season, and helped the "Yeltz" to win promotion as the divisional champions.
+He joined Halesowen Town of the Northern Premier League Division One South in the 2013–14 season.
+He helped the "Yeltz" to win promotion as the divisional champions.
 He made 17 appearances in the 2014–15 season.
-In July 2015 Mackenzie signed for Hinckley AFC.
+In July 2015, Mackenzie signed for Hinckley AFC.

 Personal life

 Mackenzie made history by becoming the first professional footballer to be a contestant on the Channel 4 show Countdown.
 His debut was broadcast on 30 June 2008, which he won by 71–61 on a crucial Conundrum.
 He won four further matches, and appeared on course to become an 'Octochamp' (winning the maximum of eight heats) before losing on his sixth appearance.
-He appeared in the series quarter-finals on 8 December, but lost to eventual winner Junaid Mubeen, and was therefore eliminated.
+He appeared in the series quarter-finals on 8 December but lost to the eventual winner Junaid Mubeen and was therefore eliminated.
 He won a crystal vase for his efforts.

 Tamworth teammate Bradley Pritchard described veteran MacKenzie as acting the "youngest out of all of us" and as being "by far the funniest person I've been out with".